veillette/physics-book/contents/ch25ImageFormationByLenses.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-In [[link]](#fs-id3204645), the magnification of a book held 7.50 cm from a 10.0 cm focal length lens was found to be 3.00. (a) Find the magnification for the book when it is held 8.50 cm from the magnifier. (b) Do the same for when it is held 9.50 cm from the magnifier. (c) Comment on the trend in m as the object distance increases as in these two calculations.
+In [[Example 4]](#Example4), the magnification of a book held 7.50 cm from a 10.0 cm focal length lens was found to be 3.00. (a) Find the magnification for the book when it is held 8.50 cm from the magnifier. (b) Do the same for when it is held 9.50 cm from the magnifier. (c) Comment on the trend in m as the object distance increases as in these two calculations.

 </div>
 <div class="solution" markdown="1">